berinhard/pyp5js/docs/index.md

 ```

-### Known [issues](https://github.com/berinhard/pyp5js/issues) and differences to the Processing.Py and P5.js ways of doing things
+### Known [issues](https://github.com/berinhard/pyp5js/issues), differences to the Processing.Py and P5.js ways of doing things and limitations

 - Remember to use **P5.js** method names & conventions for most things.